jimhigson/oboe.js/README.md

 ## Error handling

-You use the error handler to roll back if there is an error in the json.
-Once there is an error, Oboe won't give any further callbacks no matter what is in the rest of the json.
+You use the error handler to roll back if there is an error while getting or parsing the json.
+Oboe stops on error so won't give any further callbacks.

 ``` js
 var currentPersonElement;